 Search stats are sent to Google Analytics from X-Cart when a customer enters a word in a search bar and clicks Search.

-The stats on search requests can be traced on the Behaviour -> Events -> Top Events page.
-Make sure you are viewing the Event Label tab to see the search stats.
+You can trace the stats on search requests on the Behaviour -> Events -> Top Events page.
+Make sure you view the Event Label tab to see the search stats.